-The Forest of Bowland unit has a portfolio of professional images which tourism business can use free for promotional purposes in brochures and digital marketing or social media.
+The Forest of Bowland team can provide a portfolio of professional images which tourism businesses can use free for promotional purposes in brochures and digital marketing or social media.

-They may not be used for secondary commercial activity: e.g. creating postcards or calendars for resale.
+They may not, however, be used for secondary commercial activity: e.g. creating postcards or calendars for resale.

-Browse the galleries here: www.forestofbowland.com/sense-of-place
+Browse the galleries here: www.forestofbowland.com/sense-of-place ecoescapes